How To Do 12 Steps Of Sun Salutation: Benefits and Precautions

 Step 8: Parvatasana (Mountains Pose)

 This stage is a repeat of position 5.
 From Bhujangasana assume Parvatasana.
 The hands and feet do not move from position 7.
 Raise the buttocks and lower the heels to the floor.
-The awareness may be kept on relaxing the hips or on the throat region.
+The awareness may be kept on relaxing the hips or throat region.

 Step 9: Ashwa Sanchalanasana (Equestrian Pose)